epiverse-trace/research-compendium/episodes/readmefile.Rmd

 :::discussion

+Consider your research project:

-Would you remove any section of the `README` above?
+- Would you add or remove any section from the `README` template above?
+Why?

+Explore the [online editor called readme.so](https://readme.so/) to identify more sections that could suit your research project.

 :::